lupyuen/lupyuen.github.io/src/privilege.md

 _What's this Critical Section?_

-To avoid garbled output, NuttX prevents mutiple threads (or interrupts) from printing to the UART Port simultaneously.
+To prevent garbled output, NuttX stops mutiple threads (or interrupts) from printing to the UART Port simultaneously.

 It uses a [__Critical Section__](https://en.wikipedia.org/wiki/Critical_section) to lock the chunk of code above, so only a single thread can run it at a time.

 But it seems the locking isn't working...
 It never returns!

-_How it is implemented?_
+_How is it implemented?_

 When we browse the __RISC-V Disassembly__ of NuttX, we see the implementation of the Critical Section: [nuttx.S](https://github.com/lupyuen/lupyuen.github.io/releases/download/nuttx-riscv64/nuttx.S)